 Drain the tub and refill it again.
 Repeat the rinsing process until there are no suds left.
 Drain the tub and gently squeeze out the excess water.
 Do not wring.

-The only type of weighted blanket that can be safely dried on the low heat cycle in an automatic tumble dryer is one filled with microglass beads.
+The only type of weighted blanket that can be safely dried on the low heat cycle in an automatic tumble dryer is one filled with microglass beads because they do not melt.

 All other blankets should be dried flat.
 Spread the blanket on a layer of plastic sheeting or a plastic tarp to protect floors.
 Evenly distribute the inner filling if it has shifted.
 You can help absorb excess moisture by pressing fresh, dry towels on the surface.